How does post-quantum cryptography affect Central Bank Digital Currency?: Introduction

 \begin{itemize} \item continuous and uninterrupted availability for an indefinite amount of time, i.e. no unannounced shutdown, \item real legal tender that can always be exchanged at face value with cash and deposit money, \item no system resets, i.e. holdings will remain valid, \item upgrade and maintenance work requires little to no intervention from users, except for long-term hardware upgrades, similar to the 2-5 year cycle of bank cards and smartphones. \end{itemize}

 Any CBDC operating within this framework will face a multitude of challenges, including operational, security, and monetary.
 In this paper, we are focusing on a core security aspect: cryptography.
-A basic consequence of the aforementioned criteria is that any replacement or upgrade of cryptographic algorithms needs to be carried out in a rolling fashion, where new and old algorithm can coexist for a period of several months to several years, depending on whether the algorithm is used only in software or also in hardware.
+In particular, we examine the security requirements of CBDC -- and more broadly, of comparable digital assets --, the cryptographic algorithms used to control for these security requirements, and the implications of quantum computing on these aspects.